jordan-hoang/Chess/README.md

 Can only be played locally and requires 2 players to have a game.
 There is a graphical based version in the other branch.
 A newer better designed version is in the other branch.

+(Kept for historical purposes?)
-DEPRECIATED see chessV2, which is a redesign of chess.
+DEPRECIATED see chessV2, which is a better design of chess.

 Requirements